Independence questions in a finite axiom-schematization of first-order logic: Independence

 If one ignores quantifiers, then the axiom schemes of \texttt{TMM} not in propositional calculus nor the equality bloc become particularly simple.
-Formally, ``ignoring quantifiers'' means choosing valuations $\val$ such that $\val(\forall v_i \phi) = \val(\phi)$ for any $i \in \omega$ and any formula $\phi \in \FM$.
+Formally, ``ignoring quantifiers'' means choosing valuations $\val$ such that $\val(\forall v_i \bm\phi) = \val(\bm\phi)$ for any $i \in \omega$ and any formula $\bm\phi \in \FM$.
 We use such valuations to prove the object-independence of the propositional calculus axiom schemes.
+We will define these valuations in terms of assignments of variables to elements of a structure, $a \colon \VR \to X$.
+In practice, only the \define{tautologous assignment} $a \colon \VR \to \omega, v_i \mapsto i$ will be used to witness the counterexamples below.\footnote{ The extra step of using assignments is not necessary to proving object-independence (and the definitions of the valuations below could be simplified accordingly), but it makes the counterexamples more readily applicable to other contexts of deductive systems with substitution rules.}